 You do hike through an area called Moose Barrens, where you’ll spot plenty of moose poop, but unfortunately for us not a single moose.
 Mind you, it was hot on the day we did it, so any moose in the area were probably taking a siesta.

-Side trip to Corner Brook Falls and Corner Brook Gorge
+Hike to Corner Brook Falls and Corner Brook Gorge

 The whole Alexander Murray Trail is eight kilometres long.
 It’s primarily a loop with minimal backtracking required.
 There’s a side trip well worth doing to Corner Brook Gorge and Corner Brook Falls.